mohan-ananth/mohan-ananth.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome to my website!"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my website!

 I am a Ph.D. student in Mechanical Engineering at University of Wisconsin-Madison.